ShenQingchuan/vue-vine-ppt/slides.md

 </div>

 <!--
 Hello everyone.
-My name is ShenQingchuan, you can call me River too.
-I'm a front-end developer and open source enthusiast.
-I was the maintainer of Vue/Vite Chinese translation.
+My name is ShenQingchuan, you can also call me River.

+I'm a front-end engineer and also enthusiastic about open source development.

+I did a lot of translation in the past few years in Vue, Vite and Rollup Chinese documentation.

-But for now, I'd like to introduce myself as the author of Vue Vine.
+But for now, I'd like to call myself the author of Vue Vine.

-I'm so glad to have this opportunity to share this project with you in Vue Nation.
+I'm so glad to have today's opportunity to share this project with you in Vue Nation.

 So let's roll back the clock to see where we began.
 -->

 ---